Can we please dispense with the nonsense about going paperless, already? It is simply not going to happen.

 Like the business card, a brochure can be universally appreciated, not just by those with the right digital device.
 It is also working when digital devices are not.
 A brochure’s screen is never off, and its battery, never dead.
 When one person is done with it, the brochure declares your message to the next person who picks it up.
 A beautifully printed brochure will always be picked up by someone.
 That is simply not the case for a digital brochure.

 Signage can be done digitally, and very well.
 But there are still plenty of situations where paper signage makes more sense.
 Paper can be displayed in places not suitable for electronic screens.
 Paper signage works extremely well in retail spaces where there is no outlet.
 Paper signage can also be produced in sizes and shapes to accommodate awkward spaces.
 Sandwich board signs can be easily worn.
 Lawn signs can go just about anywhere.
 Paper signs are ideal for political candidates.
 Because of its inexpensive flexibility, paper signs should be a part of every marketing plan.

-There are many areas in business where wasteful printing can be reduced.
+There are many areas in business where wasteful printing can be reduced but going paperless is not the solution.
 But marketing is not wasteful, and if anything should be increased.
 After all, that is the part of the business that makes you money.
 That is paper we could all use a little more of.